-Sociologists say that 80 percent of communication is nonverbal.
+Sociologists say that 80% of communication is nonverbal.
 The meaning of body language varies greatly by culture, class, gender and age:

-- Follow the patient's lead on physical distance and touching.
-If the patient moves closer to you or touches you, you may do the same.
+- Follow the enrollee's lead on physical distance and touching.
+If the enrollee moves closer to you or touches you, you may do the same.
 However, stay sensitive to those who do not feel comfortable and ask permission to touch them. - Gestures can mean very different things to different people.
 Be very conservative in your own use of gestures and body language.
-Ask patients about unknown gestures or reactions. - Do not interpret a patient's feelings or level of pain just from facial expressions.
+Ask enrollees about unknown gestures or reactions. - Do not interpret an enrollee's feelings or level of pain just from facial expressions.
 The way that pain or fear is expressed is closely tied to a person's cultural and personal background.

-Gently guide patient conversation
+Gently guide enrollee conversation